Kyle-J13/blochbusters-neqr/README.md

 ## Notes
-The NEQR is limited to square images at a power of 2 The NEQR is an improvement upon the Flexible Representation of Quantum Images (FRQI)
+The NEQR is limited to square images at a power of 2

+The NEQR is an improvement upon the Flexible Representation of Quantum Images (FRQI)

+The algoritm takes q+n1+n2 qubits where q is 2^q = grey scale range and n1/n2 are a 2^n1 X 2^n2 image

+The algoritm sould return a qubit register where the first n1+n2 qubits are the coordinates of the pixel and the next q qubits are the coresponding greyscale value

 ## References